theproxy0/fw28/README.md

 # fw28
-Tenways sw102 firmware 28 km
+Original sw102 firmware provided by Tenways and sw102 28 km